-Of all the things you may think about when you think about what’s happening inside your body, leaky veins likely isn’t one of them.
+Of all the things you may think about when you think about what’s happening inside your body, leaky veins likely aren’t one of them.
 At Fox Vein & Laser Experts, your South Florida vein removal experts in Miami, we’re here to report that leaky veins are not only a real thing – they’re common.

 In fact, leaky veins could be affecting you right now – and you wouldn’t even know it.

 “Leaky veins” are another term for chronic venous insufficiency or vein disease.
 When your veins aren’t doing what they’re supposed to do –move blood back up to your heart – vein disease sets in.
 Valves within the veins of the legs help prevent the backflow of blood or pooling.
 The most common causes of venous insufficiency are previous cases of blood clots, genetics, and varicose veins.
 In varicose veins, the valves are often impaired or the veins are stretched out, and blood leaks back through the damaged valves.

 Here are a few commonly asked questions about leaky veins to help you determine what may or may not be happening with your body.

 How do I know if I have leaky veins?